vampics/baseTemp/README.md

 Attributes from parent | What it does
 --- | ---
-`data-equalheight-element` | Element that will be get the height `data-equalheight-mobile` | (On data-js element only) equal height function will be triggered in mobile, too.
+`data-equalheight-element` | Element that will be get the height `data-equalheight-option-mobile` | (On data-js element only) equal height function will be triggered in mobile, too.
+`data-equalheight-option-row` | (On data-js element only) Only the elements in a row get the same height

 ### Selectbox